openbaton/docs/docs/vnf-descriptor.md

 A delpoyment flavour corresponds to a flavour name existing in the VimInstance.
 For example if you are using Openstack as Vim, the flavour_key parameter shall correspond to a [flavour name of Openstack][openstack-flavours] (e.q. m1.small).

-### provides
+### Provides

 This list of parameter names defines the parameters that the VnfManager will fill at runtime.
 For that reason they have a meaning only if you [write your own VnfManager][vnfm-how-to].
 This parameters are then available in any scripts.
-For the usage of the parameters please see [How to use the parameters][param-how-to] page.
+For the usage of the parameters, please, refer to [How to use the parameters][param-how-to] page.

 <!---
 References